Sabine County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended, typically 40 days after your arrest.
-There are very few exceptions to this rule.
-Don't let this happen!
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very few exceptions to this rule, so it's vital to act quickly.

 Automatic License Suspension